Cuomo: COVID-19 cases drop, LI's 7-day rate highest

 There were 12,720 new positive cases of COVID-19 reported to the state on Saturday out of 249,955 test results for a daily positivity rate of 5.09%, Cuomo said in a statement.
 That figure includes 1,069 new cases in Nassau and 1,117 in Suffolk.

-Long Island's seven-day average was 6.99% on Saturday, the highest region in the state, just above 6.85% in mid-Hudson and 6.74% in the capital region.
+Long Island's seven-day average was 6.99% on Saturday, the highest of any region in the state, just above mid-Hudson's 6.85% and 6.74% in the capital region.

 "The COVID war still needs to be fought, and while many feel COVID fatigue, that is a luxury we cannot afford.
 If we tire before the enemy, the enemy wins — it's that simple," Cuomo said.